Aiven-Open/klaw-docs/docs/HowTo/topics/Request-a-new-topic.md

 - The Superadmin must configure the environment within Klaw, see [Environments](../../Concepts/clusters-environments.md) for the steps to configure the environments.
-- The Superadmin must also update the Server Config to include the environments, see
+- The Superadmin must also update the server configuration to include the environments, see
   [Configure Klaw](../installation/configure-klaw-wizard.md)
   for the steps to configure the server settings.